Conservative activist Charlie Kirk fatally shot in act of 'political assassination' at Utah college

 Soon, Kirk was a regular presence on cable TV, where he leaned into the culture wars and heaped praise on the then-president.
 Trump and his son were equally effusive and often spoke at Turning Point conferences.

 Richer and Sherman reported from Washington.
-Associated Press writers Nicholas Riccardi in Denver and Michael Biesecker, Brian Slodysko, Lindsay Whitehurst, Michelle L. Price and Eric Tucker in Washington contributed to this report.
+Associated Press writers Nicholas Riccardi in Denver and Michael Biesecker, Brian Slodysko, Lindsay Whitehurst and Michelle L. Price in Washington contributed to this report.